 We recommend these products based on an intensive research process that's designed to cut through the noise and find the top products in this space.
 Guided by experts, we spend hours looking into the factors that matter, to bring you these selections.

 Towel sets aren’t limited to the plush collections found in hotel rooms and bathroom linen closets.

 Many people buy towel sets for their kitchen, too.
 The typical kitchen towel isn’t as luxurious as its bathroom counterparts, but it serves an important purpose nonetheless.

-Some kitchen towels are completely lint-free, making them ideal for drying dishes, cups, and silverware.
+Some kitchen towels are lint-free and are ideal for drying dishes, cups, and silverware.
 Others absorb liquids especially well and are designed to tackle spills, drips, and other liquid emergencies.
 And of course, kitchen hand towels provide a convenient — often decorative — place for you to wipe your hands while working.

 At BestReviews, we combine consumer feedback with independent research and expert interviews to provide honest, unbiased shopping advice for our readers.
 Our ultimate goal: to become your go-to source for trustworthy product recommendations whenever you’re faced with a buying decision.

 The definition of a “kitchen towel” is open to interpretation.
 Everything from a roll of disposable paper towels to a set of decorative hand towels fits the general description.

 Here’s a look at the most common kitchen towel types: